 - Enter the following URL in a web browser to connect to Wowza Streaming Engine Manager:

 Replace [public-domain-name] with the Public DNS value for the instance.
-For more information, see Get the instance public DNS and ID.
+For more information, see Get the instance public domain name and ID.
 (The steps are the same for Windows and Linux instances.)

 - Sign with the user name wowza and a password.
 The password is the Instance ID.